catberry/catberry/docs/isomorphic-applications.md

 reloading the page at all.

-Isomorphic applications can work with set of independent services that implements some business logic (Facebook API, Twitter API etc).
+Isomorphic applications can work with set of independent services that implement some business logic (Facebook API, Twitter API etc).
 In fact, every module in isomorphic application should receive all data from API server which could be written in any platform you want using REST approach.